Fortyseven/ircawp/README.md

 ## Usage

 -   Run `bot.py` to start the bot.
 If all your configs and models are in place, and your creds are in `.env`, it should just work.
 -   Use `cli.py` to query the bot from the command line.
-This is useful for debugging and testing new functions.
+This is useful for debugging and manually testing plugins.

-## Functions
+## Plugins

 The bot responds to `/command` style slash commands, if the first character is a slash.
-These are defined in the config.json file, with the appropriate Python modules implementing them placed in the `functions` directory.
+These are defined in the config.json file, with the appropriate Python modules implementing them placed in the `plugins` directory.

 Execute commands like so: `@ircawp /mycommand query value`.

-A couple are included just to get you started:
+A base set of plugins are included, including but not limited to:

 -   `/?` and `/help` - dumps all the registered slash commands
--   `/reverse` - reverses the text you give it; a trivial demo
+-   `/reverse` - reverses the text you give it (a trivial demo!)
 -   `/summary` - uses langchain and a smaller, faster model to summarize the website you give it (e.g. `@ircawp /summary https://www.example.com`)
 -   `/weather` - queries wttr.in for the weather in the location you give it (e.g. `@ircawp /weather 90210`)
 -   `/askjesus` - ask Jesus for advice (e.g. `@ircawp /askjesus should I buy a new car?`)

-### Adding New Functions
+### Authoring New Plugins

--   Follow the examples in the `functions` directory as a template for rolling your own.
+-   Follow the examples in the `/plugins` directory as a template for rolling your own.
     -   `TRIGGERS` is a list of `/cmd` triggers (without the slash) that will cause it to be called.
     -   `DESCRIPTION` is what it will show up as in the `/help` output.
     -   The primary entry point is a method called `execute` that takes signature of `(query: str, backend: BaseBackend)` and returns a string that is passed back to the channel.
     -   Everything else is up to you.
--   All of the `*.py` files in the `functions` directory will be loaded and registered at runtime.
+-   All of the `*.py` files in the `/plugins` directory will be loaded and registered at runtime.

 ## Notes